-If a Non-Exempt WSU project involves researchers from multiple institutions, all parties involved must determine in advance how human subjects review will be handled—and by whom (See NIH Single IRB requirements and Cooperative Research requirement).
+If a Non-Exempt WSU project involves researchers from multiple institutions, all parties involved must determine in advance how human subjects review will be handled—and by whom.
 Responsibility for project review and approval typically falls to the IRB at the institution of the lead principal investigator (PI).
 The responsible board is known as the “primary IRB.”

->

-> Projects that are conducting research targeting a specific tribe or tribes, or are conducting research on tribal land, must seek approval from those tribes.
+Projects that are conducting research targeting a specific tribe or tribes, or are conducting research on tribal land, must seek approval from those tribes.
 These tribes are considered sovereign and can conduct their own review.
 Agreements to rely on the tribes or have the tribes rely on WSU cannot be executed.
 The Single IRB Provision in the regulations do not apply to tribal IRBs or committees, per 45 CFR 46.114 – Cooperative Research.

 WSU’s Center for Native American Research and Collaboration is an excellent resource for investigators interested in this area of research.